samhurst/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 This document currently includes secure profiles for middlebox support of legacy RTP endpoints.
 The thinking is that if a RoQ endpoint is communicating with a non-RoQ RTP endpoint using an RTP middlebox, the RoQ endpoint might reasonably use an insecure AVP profile when sending to the middlebox, but that endpoint doesn't have any way to control whether the RTP middlebox uses a secure profile when exchanging RTP with a non-RoQ endpoint.

-RoQ allows the encapsulation of RTP in both QUIC streams and in QUIC DATAGRAMs.
-We will include "stream" and "dgram" variants of any profiles we define.

 We've talked (a LOT) about including variants that failover to TCP/UDP/QUIC transport if UDP is blocked, so that an endpoint can proceed after ICE candidate probing, but can we assume that applications that can do other encapsulations will offer protocol identifiers for those encapsulations, in addition to "QUIC/RTP/AVPF" and related protocol identifiers?

 # Opening a QUIC connection for use with RoQ